 - very early in the morning

 a fair crack of the whip informal a fair chance or opportunity

 crack of doom doomsday; the end of the world; the Day of Judgment

 (prenominal) slang first-class; excellenta crack shot

 Word Origin for crack

-Idioms and Phrases with crack down
+Idioms and Phrases with crack down (1 of 2)

 Act more forcefully to regulate, repress, or restrain.
 For example, The police cracked down on speeding.
 [1930s]